BOOK AN EVENT

 A Friday evening concert, followed by a Saturday morning workshop, is the most popular request that I receive.
 The concert (approx. 90 mins.) consists of a sequence of 12-14 songs, including new and yet-to-be-published music.
 Before each song, I break open the spiritual meaning and story behind the text and the music, and I invite the assemby to sing along with me during parts of the song.
 More than a "concert," I prefer to view this as a prayerful event that leads all those present towards a deeper spiritual renewal.

 I prefer do concerts with an accompanying choir who sings 6 - 8 songs along with me.
-When the choir is not singing, I lead at the piano by myself or with the help of other instrumentalists, depending on availability.
+When the choir is not singing, I lead at the piano by myself or with the help of other vocalists and/or instrumentalists, depending on availability.
 Quite often the choir and instrumentalists already know most of my songs, so this cuts down on rehearsal time.
-The choir is usually made up of music ministers from the local parish and/or neighboring parishes.
+The choir is usually made up of music ministers from the local parish and neighboring parishes.